- Participated in: Winter 2011

 My participation in the Washington Program had a huge influence on my career.
 The biggest impact was that it led me to move to DC right after graduation and pursue a career at a public relations firm, which is the type of internship I had while part of the program.
-I also gained so much on-the-job experience at my internship, which helped to build my professional skill set and made me well prepared for my first job.
+I also gained so much on-the-job experience at my internship, which helped to build my professional skillset and made me well prepared for my first job.

 How have your career goals evolved since your participation in the Washington Program?

 While my college internships and my first job were in the public relations sector, my current role is coordinating a national education policy fellowship program at a nonprofit organization.
 There are many communications elements in my position, such as managing the program's social media pages and creating marketing materials, and I also provide communications support throughout my entire organization, so I've been able to keep up my skills in that area.
-When I was in the Washington Program, I was focused on a long-term career in in public relations, but my work experiences since then have shown me that I can still develop and use my communications skills in many organizations, roles, and capacities outside of PR firms.
+When I was in the Washington Program, I was focused on a long-term career in public relations, but my work experiences since then have shown me that I can still develop and use my communication skills in many organizations, roles, and capacities outside of PR firms.